 In 2018, I will be offering two plasma simulation courses.
 First, between March and May, there will be a new courses on fluid modeling of plasmas.
 Then later in the year, I will once again do a live session of the PIC Fundamentals class.
-That course will take place from June 5th to July 24, 2018.
+That course will take place in the fall.
 All students who have registered at any time since the last live session in 2016 can participate in the live session for free, without needing to re-register.

 A flyer is available here: plasma-simulation-courses-2018.pdf